model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 Unfortunately, using this harness currently results in Kani timing out (no answer after 10 minutes).
 Under the hood, Kani uses techniques based on logic and automated reasoning solvers, known as SAT solvers.
-Although SAT solvers are increasingly powerful the "satisfiability" problem that these solvers address is fundamentally hard (an [NP-complete problem](https://en.wikipedia.org/wiki/NP-completeness)) so timeouts are sometimes an unavoidable reality.
+Although SAT solvers are increasingly powerful, the "satisfiability" problem that these solvers address is fundamentally hard (an [NP-complete problem](https://en.wikipedia.org/wiki/NP-completeness)) so timeouts are sometimes an unavoidable reality.
 If you'd like to understand more about this problem then check out this [Amazon Science blog post](https://www.amazon.science/blog/a-gentle-introduction-to-automated-reasoning), which is a gentle introduction to automated reasoning.

 ### Going further